Reviews You Can Rely On

 Credit: Natalie Kafader

-The 2000 Plus isn't the most feature-rich unit on the market, but it does have a solid app with large expansion capabilities and will serve as an emergency power supply if power goes out and you need to stay plugged in.
-While maybe not the most impressive unit in terms of features, it is dependable and well-built.
+The 2000 Plus has a solid app with large expansion capabilities and will serve as an emergency power supply if the power goes out and you need to stay connected.
+It doesn't have all the bells and whistles of some models, but we feel it nails the essentials.

 jackery explorer 2000 plus - testing the 2000 plus with our refrigerator.